Everything you need to get ready for September.

 Make reading a habit this summer.
 Read every day, if you can—in a favorite chair, waiting for a plane (or in it), or idling under a tree or on a beach.
 Although we expect you to read at least three books this summer, we trust you will seek and read more that appeal to you.

-Suggested Packing List This packing list is provided to assist boarding students and their parents as they prepare for the approaching school year.
+This suggested packing list is provided to assist boarding students and their parents as they prepare for the approaching school year.
 The items listed are suggested and by no means mandatory or exclusive.

 Pomfret School supports students that use Macs or PCs for the 2017-18 school year.